solo-io/gloo/docs/content/reference/cli/glooctl_debug.md

 ### Synopsis

-Dumps state information to a local directory (or to stdout, for some subcommands).
+Dumps Kubernetes, Gloo Gateway controller, and Envoy state information to a local directory.
 This is useful for debugging failures.
-If no subcommand is specified, this command dumps all the state information from the `kube`, `gloo`, and `envoy` subcommands.
-See the subcommand descriptions for more details.
+The dump includes:
+- the Kubernetes cluster state
+- logs from all pods in the given namespaces
+- YAML manifests of all solo.io CRs in the given namespaces
+- the gloo controller logs, metrics, xds snapshot, and krt snapshot
+- the envoy config dump, stats, clusters, and listeners

 ```
 glooctl debug [flags]